 On October 15, 2013, Mowood entered into a Revolving Note Payable Agreement ("2013 Note Payable Agreement") with a financial institution with a maximum borrowing base of \$1.5 million.
 Borrowings on the 2013 Note Payable Agreement are secured by Mowood's assets.
-Interest accrues at Prime Lending Rate as published in the Wall Street Journal, plus 0.5 percent (3.75% as of June 30, 2014), is payable monthly, with all outstanding principal and accrued interest payable on the termination date of October 15, 2014.
-As of June 30, 2014 there was \$0 in outstanding borrowings under this 2013 Note Payable Agreement.
+Interest accrues at Prime Lending Rate as published in the Wall Street Journal, plus 0.5 percent (3.75 percent as of September 30, 2014), is payable monthly, with all outstanding principal and accrued interest payable on the termination date of October 15, 2014.
+As of September 30, 2014 there was \$0 in outstanding borrowings under this 2013 Note Payable Agreement.
 The 2013 Note Payable Agreement contains various restrictive covenants, with the most significant relating to minimum consolidated fixed charge ratio, the incidence of additional indebtedness, member distributions, extension of guaranties, future investments in other subsidiaries and change in ownership.
-Mowood was in compliance with the various covenants of the 2013 Note Payable Agreement as of June 30, 2014.
+Mowood was in compliance with the various covenants of the 2013 Note Payable Agreement as of September 30, 2014.
+For additional information, see Note 17 of the Notes to the Consolidated Financial Statements.